 Tweets From The Top: The Pros And Cons Of Having Your CEO On Twitter

 So, why does it work for some companies but not others?
-You may not know if your CEO should be on Twitter or not, but you know it’s something you need to consider.
-Every company has its own unique position to consider, so here are some top reasons for your CEO to stay grounded or join the flock:
+You may not know if you should have your CEO on Twitter or not, but you know it’s something you need to consider.
+Every company has its own unique position to consider, so here are some top reasons for your CEO to stay grounded or join the flock.

 Pro: Human Trust